mikaelsundell/usdviewer/ISSUES.md

 - Fix all todo: comments
 - Add complexity dropdown (low, medium ...)
 - Sweep selection
+- Rember window size, clear color and possibly others
+- Add link in Help menu ti Github
+- Add in display settings (Wireframe, shaded etc)
+- AOVs depth, not compatible with buffer
+- AOVs added, will increment the dropdown
+- Animations, simple frame slider in the bottom
+- Clean up variables in ViewCamera private
+- Verify memory use and leaks

 Planning
 ------------
 - Port usdview to c++/ Qt version of stageview.